Victor-Dixon/projectscanner/docs/GITHUB_TOKEN_GUIDE.md

 With a token, you'll see:
 ```
-🔍 Fetching repositories for user: Dadudekc
+🔍 Fetching repositories for user: dadudekc
 🔐 Using GitHub token for private repository access
 📦 Found 45 repositories
   • Public repositories: 28